 The plants in your yard may be brown and lifeless, but you can enjoy beautiful, fragrant flowers at the Missouri Botanical Garden.
 The Orchid Show features hundreds of blooming orchids in the Garden's Orthwein Floral Display Hall.

-A World Bird Sanctuary naturalist will teach visitors about owls and their unique calls.
-Then take a night hike through the grounds to see and call wild owls.
-Admission to the Owl Prowls is $15 for adults and $10 for children younger than 12.
+A World Bird Sanctuary naturalist will teach visitors about owls and their unique calls and has a night hike through the grounds to see and call wild owls.
+Admission to the Owl Prowls is $25.00 for adults and $12.00 for children younger than 12.
 Reservations are required.

 Spend an afternoon learning how to make maple syrup at the Maple Sugar Festival.
 Workers with the Missouri Department of Conservation will show visitors how to find sugar maple trees, tap them, and boil the sap to make syrup.
 The event runs from 1 p.m. to 3 p.m.
 Admission is free.